aiolos/invoice/README.md

     cd invoice
     php composer.phar self-update
     php composer.phar install
+    (run doctrine-module to create database tables)

 (The `self-update` directive is to ensure you have an up-to-date `composer.phar` available.)

 Todo:
 -----
-- Addition of box ownership to owners
-- Add 'winterstallers'
+- Add new owners and 'winterstallers'
 - Addition of ship size to winterstallers
-- Add parameters per year
-- Create invoices from the data
 - Create statistics
-- Do something with authentication
+- Roles in authentication
+- Access for owners to see own powerusage
+- More dynamic invoices